UC Health Diabetes Health Update

 This course will review the latest guidelines, evidence, and interventions to manage patients with diabetes.
 The discussion will focus on describing the benefits, side effects, and contraindications of GLP-1 Receptor Agonists and SGLT-2 Inhibitors.

-Registration for this course is free to all UC physicians whose practice includes care for patients with diabetes.
+Registration for this course is free to all physicians, nurses and allied health professionals within the UC Health system whose practice includes care for patients with diabetes.

-- Complimentary for all UC physicians whose practice includes care for patients with diabetes
+- Complimentary for all physicians, nurses and allied health professionals within the UC Health system whose practice includes care for patients with diabetes.

 To enroll, click here.

 *Note: To ensure course material is received before the course begins, early registration is advised.
 Online registration will close at 11:59 PM on Monday, December 13th.

 Enrollment on the day of the course: To register the day of the conference, or for any virtual conference related questions, please reach out to our CME registration staff at (310) 794-2620.